Charlie Henry (footballer, born 1986): Luton Town

-After scoring at Kenilworth Road for Newport County in a 1–1 draw on 24 August 2010 he was on the radar of Luton manager Richard Money, who had already been impressed with Henry after spotting him in a pre-season match against Stevenage.
+After scoring at Kenilworth Road for Newport County in a 1–1 draw on 24 August 2010 Henry was on the radar of Luton manager Richard Money, who had already been impressed with Henry after spotting him in a pre-season match against Stevenage.
 On 26 November 2010, Henry signed for Luton, initially on loan, before making the move permanent on 5 January 2011, returning to Kenilworth Road nine years after being released as a 15-year-old.
 Although delighted to be joining Luton Town – an opportunity Henry said was too good to turn down – he did express his sadness at leaving Newport County, saying, "It's very difficult and in a lot of ways I am gutted to be leaving.
 I've had the best two years of my life down here and the best time in my career by an absolute mile."

 Upon returning to Luton, Henry expressed his delight at being given a second opportunity with the Hatters.
 However, a detached ligament in his foot sustained whilst playing for Newport County proved more serious than initially thought by the Luton Town medical staff, and Henry was sidelined for the remainder of the 2010–11 season with an injury that manager Richard Money described as "one in a million".

 Henry eventually made his debut for Luton the next season, coming on as a substitute in the club's 5–1 victory against Hendon in the FA Cup Fourth Qualifying Round on 29 October 2011, 11 months after initially joining the club.
 Henry described his appearance as "unbelievable" and admitted there were times during his injury where he thought his career was over.

 On 24 November 2011, Henry was sent on a two-month loan to League Two side Aldershot Town to build up match fitness.
 He made six appearances before returning to Luton on 22 January 2012.

 Henry made his first league appearance for Luton as a substitute in a 1–1 draw with Darlington on 13 March 2012.
 He ended the season having played six games for the club, before being released on 30 April.

 Macclesfield Town

 In 2012 Henry joined Macclesfield Town.
-On 8 February 2013 he joined A.F.C.
-Telford United on a one-month loan.
+On 8 February 2013 he joined AFC Telford United on a one-month loan.
 On 14 March, Henry decided to terminate his contract with Macclesfield Town after failing to settle in the area.